 As a hockey player gains speed, the velocity of his pushing leg relative to the ice decreases.
 This reduces the amount of push force that he can exert on the ice.
 For instance, if a hockey player can at most move his feet at 7 m/s then the greatest push force will be when he begins skating from rest.
 At this point the velocity of his foot relative to the ice is 7 m/s (a maximum).
 As the player gains speed this relative velocity decreases.
 For example, if he reaches a speed of 5 m/s, the relative velocity of his foot relative to the ice is 2 m/s, and the push force is less as a result.
 Consequently, there is a maximum speed a hockey player can reach, which is directly influenced by how fast he can move his feet on the ice.
 However, the maximum speed the player can reach is not necessarily 7 m/s.
 To determine the maximum possible speed we must look at the biomechanics of the player on the ice.
-The biomechanics of a player as he moves on the ice is another useful analysis in the physics of hockey, related to skating.
+The biomechanics of a player as he moves on the ice is another useful analysis in the physics of hockey.

 To maintain his balance when accelerating forward, a hockey player will crouch forward in the direction of motion.
 This prevents him from falling (tipping) backwards due to the torque caused by the forward component of the force F

 .
 By crouching (or bending) forward, the player is moving his center of mass forward which creates a counter-torque.
 This counter-torque balances the torque caused by the forward component of F

 , and this prevents him from falling (tipping) backwards.